trendiamo/core/backend/README.md

 ## Setup

-Create a Shopify account, go to `/admin/settings/checkout` and make it "Accounts are optional".

-You'll need to create your `.env` file, pointing to your Shopify instance.
-Ask a team member about this.
+You'll need to create your `.env` file - ask a team member about this.

 ```sh
 brew install redis